stjet/hedgeblog/posts/hex_to_bytes_and_back.md

 By the way, doing, for example, `new Uint8Array(5)`, will initialize an `Uint8Array` of all 0s, of length 5.

-This function, as written, isn't designed to take in invalid input, so make sure to valid any inputs.
+This function, as written, isn't designed to take in invalid input, so make sure to validate any inputs.
 In fact, I would encourage you to go and write your own conversion functions, instead of copy pasting these examples.
 You'll (hopefully) understand the concepts much faster that way.

 ===
 - \[0\]: ±50 thousand lines (estimating skills are not my strong suit).